 The iterative process for good hygienic design

-When making checklists, systematics, and processes, it can be a means of more easily achieving the best result.
-We will be promoting this in the following article that presents a system that can help ensure good hygiene and cleanliness in production processes already in the design phase.
+Checklists, systematics and processes can be the way to achieve the best result.
+The article presents a system for ensuring hygiene and cleanliness in the production processes in the design phase.

 Obviously, one must not bend the regulatory requirements for food safety.